KeithDHedger/CursesDialogs/README.md

  -h, -?, --help		Help<br>
 <br>
 Example:<br>
-To get the reults of the dialog into a bash varable Use:<br>
+To get the results of the dialog into a bash varable Use:<br>
 { result=$(ctkinput -w MyWindow -b 'Say somthing?' -t 'Input ...' -i 'Some input ...' -c  2>&1 >&3 3>&-); } 3>&1<br>
 echo $result<br>
 The return code from the app also reflects the button seelected like so:<br>